Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 ![image](https://user-images.githubusercontent.com/68662449/163656132-b9347d81-103d-4c75-a8a1-5749e4b7ee7d.png)

 Dogs-in-the-hood is an online app to connect dog owners and dog walkers in the same neighbourhood.
-It is for people in the community to easily find and coordinate to meet dog walking demandss.
-The app contains a function that welcomes users to either log-in or create a new account to use the app.
+It is for people in the community to easily find and coordinate to meet dog walking demands.
+The app contains a function that allows users to either log-in or create a new account to use the app.
 The app is supported by a Google sheet behind the scence, that is populated with the information entered by users when they register and use the app.

 Deployed url: https://dogs-in-the-hood.herokuapp.com/